Skip to main content

 The perspectives attribute deprecates the systemInstanceAware attribute.

+With systemInstanceAware it was already possible to define whether metadata was dynamic (different per system instance) or not.
 But the concept did not allow to describe the same resource in different perspectives and also did not define how the perspectives build upon each other.

 ORD Provider Considerations